From http://portal.waverley.nsw.edu.au /library/SOR/06 australia pre1945/australia pre summary.html

 Click here for some recent government statistics.
-In the 2011 census, 61% of Australians identified themselves as being of the Christian faith.
-Of those aged 65 and older, the figure was much higher at 78%.
+In the 2021 census, 43.9% of Australians identified themselves as being of the Christian faith.

 Back in 1788 Reverend Richard Johnson was appointed Church of England chaplain in the founding of this prison colony, due, in large part, to the influence of two notable men, John Newton and William Wilberforce, who were keen for a committed evangelical Christian to take the role.
 Johnson and his wife thus sailed with the First Fleet.